dhruva1995/typeface-project-3/task-1/Readme.md

      ```
    - Refer to the `request.http` file in this repository for example requests.

-8. In case you want to use openai to generate sql please add you openai api key to the OPENAI-KEY in the .evn file
+8. In case you want to use openai to generate sql please add your openai api key to the OPENAI-KEY in the .evn file

 # What it Does